genostats/Fantasio_vignette/Fantasio.md

 arguments, each variable names in the list must be an argument name in the function.
-The function that will be called is either `createsSegmentsListBySnps` if `segments` argument is equal to "Distance" or `createSegmentsListByHotspots`if `segments` argument is equal to "Hotspots" and the arguments list will be pass to it.
+The function that will be called is either `createsSegmentsListBySnps` if `segments` argument is equal to "Distance" or `createSegmentsListByHotspots` if `segments` argument is equal to "Hotspots" and the arguments list will be passed to it.

     l <- list(number_of_marker=50) #default is 0
     submaps5 <- Fantasio(bedmatrix=x, segments="Hotspots", segment.options=l, n=5, recap.by.segments=TRUE, list.id = "all")

+In the case of "Hotspots", by default, we do not require to have a minimum number of markers in each hotspots segments (number\_of\_marker = 0).
+With the above command line, we impose to have at least 50 markers in each segment.

 3. Step by step usage of the package Fantasio
 ---------------------------------------------